Hustlerprince/King-cobra-/README.md

 # Odyssey Theme

-Odyssey Theme is a modern theme/starter for a business or startup's marketing website.
+Odyssey Theme is a modern starter for a business or startup's marketing website.
 It provides landing page examples, a full-featured blog, contact forms, and more.
 It is fully themeable to match your business' branding and style.
 It even includes a theme switcher component to show how easily the entire style of the site can be changed with only a few lines of CSS.

 ## Features